 Method 2: Plug-in the Charger

 Connect your iPhone to its original wall adapter and leave it to charge for an hour at least.
 Then, perform a forced restart as we have discussed in the previous method.
 Remember that your device is connected to the charging adapter while you try this method.
-Move on to the next method if your iPhone isn’t charging and does not show any signs of improvements.
+Move on to the next method if your iPhone isn’t charging and does not show any signs of improvement.

 Method 3: Clean your iPhone